Dungyichao/STM32F4-LCD_ST7735s/README.md

 Now we add something in the main.c file so that we can use st7735.c and st7735.h for our project.

-* Open <b>main.c</b> in Application/User folder --> add the following code highlight with red square
+* Open <b>main.c</b> in Application/User folder --> add the following code highlight with red square.
+These code will be enough for testing.
 <p align="center">
 <img src="/Image/cubemx/add_code.png" height="70%" width="70%">
 </p>
 <br />

+# 4. Connect our Hardware